 - Students are expected to be present in class on time and stay for the entire class period since random arrivals and exits in classrooms are distracting for the faculty and other students. - Use of mobile phones is strictly prohibited inside the classrooms, seminar halls and in meeting rooms.
 All mobile phones must be switched off before entering the class/library/auditorium or any other designated area - Laptops should be used with discretion during class sessions.
 Doing assignments/ personal work, web browsing and emailing during lecture sessions are forbidden.
 During sessions/presentations laptops are to be switched off and students are expected to pay attention to the presenters.
-Individual faculty has the discretion not to allow or have periods during class where laptop may not be used. - Smoking, consumption of alcohol, food and beverages is forbidden in the classrooms - All computers and audiovisual equipments, fans and lights in the classrooms must be switched off after use.
+Individual faculty has the discretion not to allow or have periods during class where laptop may not be used. - Smoking, consumption of alcohol, food and beverages is forbidden in the classrooms. - All computers and audiovisual equipments, fans and lights in the classrooms must be switched off after use. - Students are not allowed to use the computer and audiovisual equipments in the classroom for web browsing and other personal work.
+They should be restricted for use for teaching in class and workshop sessions - Students must do their best to preserve order in class as well as behave in a manner that does not disrupt classroom learning or smooth conduct of the class - Students are expected to raise their hands and wait to be called upon to speak during a class session.
+If the class is involved in an informal discussion, take turns with others when speaking

-- Students are not allowed to use the computer and audiovisual equipments in the classroom for web browsing and other personal work.
-They should be restricted for use for teaching in class and workshop sessions, - Students must do their best to preserve order in class as well as behave in a manner that does not disrupt classroom learning or smooth conduct of the class - Students are expected to raise their hands and wait to be called upon to speak during a class session.
-If the class is involved in an informal discussion, take turns with others when speaking - Violence by any student or group of students will lead to severe disciplinary action. - Private conversations during class sessions and discussions will distract the students and teachers and hence must be avoided.
-Be courteous and sensitive to those students who are trying to get the most out of the class time - Students can be asked to leave the class/session if found disruptive in class even after repeated warnings and attendance cancelled - Students are expected to complete their assignments/ readings work prior to start of the class sessions - Students are expected to abide by the norms of decency and academic civility during class discussions/ debates/ seminars etc. They are expected to treat fellow participants with mutual respect and tolerate opposing points of view.
-Avoid arguments that are not healthy and can be interpreted as personal, rude, bigoted, sexist, intimidating etc.
+- Private conversations during class sessions and discussions will distract the students and teachers and hence must be avoided. - Students can be asked to leave the class/session if found disruptive in class even after repeated warnings and their attendance cancelled - Students are expected to complete their assignments/ readings work prior to start of the class sessions - Students are expected to abide by the norms of decency and academic civility during class discussions/ debates/ seminars etc. They are expected to learn to respectfully agree to disagree on opposing points of view.
+Avoid arguments that are not healthy and can be interpreted as personal, rude, intolerant, intimidating, sexist etc.